-412-1 Operations that have been subject to human rights reviews or impact assessments where the risk of Human Rights violations is not deemed significant.
+412-1 Operations that have been subject to human rights reviews or impact assessments Ence carries out its operations in European Union countries where the risk of Human Rights violations is not deemed significant.
 In addition, at the end of 2023, Ence approved the Sustainability Due Diligence Procedure, as well as the Third Party Due Diligence Procedure establishing the guidelines that the entire Ence Group must follow in business relations (suppliers, partners, customers and collaborators) in the areas of human rights, the environment, ethics and compliance.
-However, the company includes human rights compliance clauses in contracts with wood and biomass suppliers and certification systems for the wood suppliers Ence works with, such as the FSC° chain of custody certification that includes the declaration of compliance with current labour regulations.
+However, the company includes human rights compliance clauses in contracts with wood and biomass suppliers and certification systems for the wood suppliers Ence works with, such as the FSC chain of custody certification that includes the declaration of compliance with current labour regulations.
 Even so, Ence includes human rights compliance clauses in contracts with agroforestry suppliers and undertakes inspections and audits among its suppliers to ensure compliance.
 In addition, the Due Diligence Procedure foresees a risk analysis on human rights, environmental impacts and ethics and compliance for all Ence's counterparties.
 Third parties that are considered to be at risk must undergo specific audits to ensure that there are no human rights violations or negative environmental impacts in their operations.
-The supply chain monitoring system is detailed in the section "Supply chain monitoring".
+The supply chain monitoring".
+412-2 Employee training on human rights policies or procedures In 2023, a total of 773 employees received training on Ence's code of conduct (including the Internal Information Channel procedure), which includes the company's business - principles on human rights, including, among other things, the protection of workers' rights and the assessment of human rights compliance in supplier evaluation processes.
+412-3 Significant investment agreements and contracts that include human rights clauses or that underwent human rights assessment Companies with which Ence signs significant investment contracts are located in countries where the risk of human rights violations is not deemed significant.
+In addition, at the end of 2023, Ence approved the Sustainability Due Diligence Policy, as well as the Third Party Due Diligence Procedure establishing the guidelines that the entire Ence Group must follow in business relations (suppliers, partners, customers and collaborators) in the areas of human rights, the environment, ethics and compliance.
+Thus, the Due Diligence Procedure foresees a risk analysis on human rights, environmental impacts and ethics and compliance for all Ence's counterparties.
+Third parties that are considered to be at risk must undergo specific audits to ensure that there are no human rights violations or negative environmental impacts in their operations.
+In any case, suppliers are required to adhere to Ence's Code of Conduct, which includes a commitment to respect human rights.